bethio01/gtst_course/README.md

-## This is note written while taking the geez Tech Security Tester course.
+## This is note written while taking the geez Tech Security Teste® course.